Summer/Fall 2001 - Minturn, CO

 Winter 2013 - Mobile, AL

-When Pinto saw a 7400 square foot joint in the upper downtown part of Mobile that screamed Moe's Original, he knew it was the perfect spot for his next restaurant that also had the capacity for a large music venue.
+When Pinto saw a 7400 square foot joint in the upper downtown part of Mobile that screamed Moe's Original, he knew it was the perfect spot for his next restaurant that also had the capacity for a large music venue and facility for large parties.

 Winter 2013 - Trussville, AL